Central China cities issue highest flood warning level

 Xingyang and Changyuan in Henan, a transportation hub for China, raised their flood-control response levels to I from II, the top of China’s four-tier scale, warning of possible dam collapses and extraordinary simultaneous floods.

-This summer's rains are adding pressure on the world's second-largest economy, already struggling with sporadic cases of Delta strain of coronavirus.
+This summer's rains are adding pressure on the world's second-largest economy, already struggling with sporadic cases of the Delta strain of the coronavirus.

 Record rainfall in Henan last month caused floods that killed more than 300 people and caused suspended production at factories.
 Xingyang and Changyuan are in some of the areas hardest-hit last month.